blainewishart/track-workout/README.md

 - A Set contains one or more Moves
 - Each Move contains one or more Reps
 - A Move is an arbitrary name and a weight
+-
+### flow
+The ui should allow the user to specify a new set by naming a move. buttons are not used so specify a new move, instad any alpha input triggers the shift to a new move. once a move is started, a new line changes to a new set and a space followed by a numeric indicates a new rep.
+This is profoundly different than most ui/ux. the workout data below indicates the sequence of characters and button pushes for a single workout

 ### Example Workout Data